syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Modify-the-visible-axis-labels-range-in-the-chart-axis.md

 ---
 layout: post
-title: Add custom label to SfCartesianChart axis | Syncfusion
+title: Modify the visible axis labels range in the chart axis. | Syncfusion
 description: Learn here all about to add custom label to SfCartesianChart axis in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart